Alluxio/alluxio/docs/en/Running-Tachyon-on-EC2.md

 Make sure you are in the console for the region you started the cluster.

 Here are some scenarios when you may want to check the console:
- - when failed to create the cluster
+ - when the cluster creation fails
- - after destroying the cluster
+ - after the cluster is destroyed
  - when you no longer need the cluster

 **Access with ssh**